 The Group generates freight forwarding revenues by purchasing transportation capacity from independent air, ocean and overland transportation providers and reselling that capacity to customers.
-Revenues are recognised upon completion of services.
+Revenues are recognised in the period services are rendered, by reference to stage of completion of the services.